magiclabs/magic-admin-python/README.md

 make clean
 ```

 This repository is installed with [pre-commit](https://pre-commit.com/).
-All the pre-commit hooks are run automatically with every new commit.
-This is to keep the codebase styling and fortmat consistent.
+All of the pre-commit hooks are run automatically with every new commit.
+This is to keep the codebase styling and format consistent.

 You can also run the pre-commit manually.
 You can find all the pre-commit hooks [here](.pre-commit-config.yaml).